❮

 greeting(person) -- > Hello Cynthia

-Functions can also return a value, here is an example:
+Functions can also return a value back to wherever it was called from, here is an example:

 return c -- Use the return keyword to give back a value to the caller